Funko, Inc. (FNKO) Bundle

 Funko, Inc.'s Current Status

 Funko, Inc. is a publicly traded company, listed on the Nasdaq Stock Market under the ticker symbol FNKO.
-As a public entity, it is subject to regulatory requirements and reports its financial performance and ownership details regularly.
+Being public means the company must adhere to stringent regulatory and reporting requirements, providing transparency into its financial performance and operations, like the $250.9 million in net sales reported for the third quarter of 2025.

 Funko, Inc.'s Ownership Breakdown